jmrichardson/tuneta/README.md

 2. Optionally, the tuned parameters can be reduced by selecting the top x measured by correlation, then selecting the least intercorrelated.
 3. Finally, TuneTA will generate each indicator with the best parameters

 To illustrate using a toy example, 19 indicators from Pandas-TA are optimized using the "length" parameter as shown below (constrained by "length" parameter to graph in 2D).
 The dotted black line indicates the "length" that optimizes the given indicator (max correlation to next day return).
-Internally, TuneTA uses [Optuna](https://optuna.org) to efficiently search for the optimal "length" setting:
+Internally, TuneTA uses [Optuna](https://optuna.org) to efficiently search for the optimal "length" value:

 <p align="center">
   <a href="https://github.com/jmrichardson/tuneta">